November 20, 2003

 The Jos.
 L. Meyer GmbH shipyard in Papenburg, Germany, built its first wooden sailing ship in 1795.
 Today the six-generation, family-owned shipbuilding company designs and builds large metal cruise liners, gas tankers, and ferryboats.
 These floating behemoths can be as large as 162.5 by 975 feet (50 by 300 meters), and 162.5 ft.
 (50 m) high.

-From the Web: 3-D printing warheads; jobs lost and jobs added - by Vicki Bell
+From the Web: Bicycle of the future; chocolate + welding; fabricator’s creative boom; and jobs - by Vicki Bell